Misfits of Science: International broadcast

 In France, the series was known as Superminds, in Germany, as Die Spezialisten unterwegs (The Specialists On The Way), in Brazil, as "Curto-Circuito" ("Short Circuit"), in Mexico, Colombia, Peru and rest of Latin America as Los Cientificos Rebeldes (The Rebel Scientists).

 DVD releases

-On January 25, 2008, the series was released in Germany as a 5-disc DVD box set (Region 2) with all episodes (including the final episode, which was originally unaired on NBC but broadcast in Germany) with both English and German audios and German subtitles.
-The release was entitled “Die Spezialisten Unterwegs”, translates literally to “The Specialists On The Go”.
+On January 25, 2008, the series was released in Germany as a 5-disc DVD box set (Region 2) with all episodes (including the final episode, which was originally unaired on NBC, but broadcast in foreign markets) with both English and German audios and German subtitles.
+The release was entitled Die Spezialisten Unterwegs (lit.
+'The Specialists On The Go').

 On September 19, 2012, the series was released on DVD in France as Superminds.